MartinT-dev/TODO-List-SPA/README.md

 # TODO-List
 This is a simple Single Page Application for a TODO List.
-You can add items to the TODO and check / delete them.
+You can add tasks to the list and check / delete them.
 All items are stored into a local storage.

 You can type the task which you want to add to the list and it pressing the cross button.